 Firstly, Luecke and Katz (2003) and Albury (2005) put a particular accent on the first dimension, innovation type, distinguishing product, process and service innovations.
 Secondly, Jacobs and Snijders (2008) considered the degree of novelty presenting the fuzzy approach of innovation.
+Albury and Mulgan

-Albury Mulgan (2003)and spoke about systemic incremental, radical and innovation.
+(2003) spoke about incremental, radical and systemic innovation.
 Also, thirdly, Hartley (2006) showed the distinction between innovations that took place in a private firm or in a public organization.
 Moreover, fourthly, the size of organization should be taken into account as well.
 In the end, as a fifth dimension, the stability of the environment relies on the relationship with the management style.

-Knowledge and Knowledge Management Perspectives for a Society in Continuous Development that we have decided to focus in this part of our study and to which we have tried to give an answer are: what does the activity or the process of knowledge management refer to?
+Knowledge and Knowledge Management Perspectives for a Society in Continuous Development management refer to?
 And why did knowledge management become in such short term so important and so vital for all of us?